metatensor/metatrain/docs/src/advanced-concepts/fine-tuning.rst

 What is LoRA?
 ^^^^^^^^^^^^^

-LoRA (Low-Rank Adaptation) is a technique used to adapt pre-trained models to new tasks by introducing low-rank matrices into the model's architecture.
+LoRA (Low-Rank Adaptation) stands for a Parameter-Efficient Fine-Tuning (PEFT) technique used to adapt pre-trained models to new tasks by introducing low-rank matrices into the model's architecture.
 This approach reduces the number of trainable parameters, making the fine-tuning process more efficient and less resource-intensive.
 LoRA is particularly useful in scenarios where computational resources are limited or when quick adaptation to new tasks is required.

 Given a pre-trained model with the weights matrix :math:`W_0`, LoRA introduces low-rank matrices :math:`A` and :math:`B` of a rank :math:`r` such that the